Local Development

 python scripts/run-scan-worker.py

-In this mode, the API queues scan jobs and the worker claims and executes them.
-See Scan Lifecycle for details on what "claiming" means.
+In these modes, the API queues jobs and the workers claim and execute them.
+See Scan Lifecycle for details.

 Running tests